Search sheldonbrown.com and sheldonbrown.org

 The USA has no Federal standard requiring a bicycle headlight to have a shaped beam pattern.
 German standards, on the other hand, have led to production of the world's best bicycle headlights.
 Several high-performance European bicycle lighting systems with shaped beams, from Schmidt and Busch & Müller, are on sale in the USA.
 Asian competitors including DoSun, S-Sun and Shutter Precision have also entered the market.
 Schmidt, Shimano, Shutter Precision and Sturmey-Archer make hub generators which power some of these lights.
 Others are powered by lightweight, internal rechargeable batteries.

-Most LED headlights with a shaped beam pattern, like the one in the photo at the left, can be identified by the scoop-shaped internal mirror, curving down from the top rear to the bottom front.
+Most LED headlights with a shaped beam pattern can be identified by the scoop-shaped internal mirror, curving down from the top rear to the bottom front.
 The LED is hidden at the top rear.
 You can also quickly identify the beam pattern by shining the light at a wall.

 Hub-generator-powered systems are best for touring where you can't charge a battery, but rechargeable battery-powered lights suitable for commuting are more affordable.
 The photo here is of the Busch and Müller Ixon CoreIQ2 battery-powered headlight, $81 (as of October, 2015) at Harris Cyclery.
 I'm using a Taiwan-made DoSun battery-powered light: it costs $70 and serves me well.
 There is a smaller model which costs only about $40.